OpenGL Transformation

 Normalized Device Coordinates (NDC)

 It is yielded by dividing the clip coordinates by w.
 It is called perspective division.
-It is more like window (screen) coordinates, but has not been translated and scaled to screen pixels yet.
+It is more like the window (screen) coordinates, but has not been translated and scaled to screen pixels yet.
 The range of values is now normalized from -1 to 1 in all 3 axes.

 Window Coordinates (Screen Coordinates)